Interactive theatre: Interactive theatre as a teaching tool

+Virtual Reality

 Virtual Reality immersive narrative allows different points of view: in first-person the audience experiences the main characters story; in first-person peripheral, the audience acts as a supporting character following the main character's story; in second-person, it is in the perspective of "you;" in third-person limited, the audience only knows what the character knows; in third-person multiple, few characters thoughts are known; and, in third-person omniscient, the viewer knows everyone in the story.

 Youth movement

-Contemporary theaters must address audiences who try to interact with the stage.
-Millennial audiences are not following traditional theater rules and etiquette.
-In 2012, at the Vivian Beaumont Theater, two teenage youth touched a stage prop horse.
+Contemporary theatres must address audiences who try to interact with the stage.
+Millennial audiences are not following traditional theatre rules and etiquette.
+In 2012, at the Vivian Beaumont theatre, two teenage youth touched a stage prop horse.
 Their actions were left unnoticed.
-This type of behavior has been on the rise in the past decade, with more and more young audience members opposing traditional theater rules and norms.
+This type of behavior has been on the rise in the past decade, with more and more young audience members opposing traditional theatre rules and norms.
 A possible reason for this is how millennials are being brought up today.
 Following World War II, the audience's dominance over theatre judgement was up for discussion.
 As a result, a new social contract was created where audience members took a more casual viewing approach to plays.